tchristensen77/SQL/README.md

 In this repository, I'll be practicing SQL and working on projects.

-Blog Posts on these projects can be found [here]((https://tdemarree17.wixsite.com/trena-christensen/)
+Blog Posts on these projects can be found here: https://tdemarree17.wixsite.com/trena-christensen/

 ## Dunder Mifflin Project